DataOpsInnovator/Business-Intelligence-BI/README.md

 ## Contents:
 - ETL scripts and workflows for preparing data for analysis.
 - SQL queries and stored procedures for reporting and data analysis.
-- Power BI or Tableau dashboard templates and reports.
+- Power BI dashboard templates and reports.
 - Business Intelligence best practices and techniques for data visualization.

 ## Getting Started: